sethnabarro/bnn-data-aug/README.md

-## Bayesian Data Augmentation
+# Data Augmentation in Bayesian Neural Networks

 Codebase for the BNN experiments in [_Data augmentation in Bayesian neural networks and the cold posterior effect_](https://openreview.net/pdf?id=rZEM7ULs5x5).
-Our code is adapted from the `bnn_priors` library ([paper](https://www.sciencedirect.com/science/article/pii/S2665963821000270), [github](https://github.com/ratschlab/bnn_priors)), though significant parts of the library not relevant to our paper have been removed.
-See the `bnn_priors` github for the original version
+The code is adapted from the `bnn_priors` library ([paper](https://www.sciencedirect.com/science/article/pii/S2665963821000270), [github](https://github.com/ratschlab/bnn_priors)), though significant parts of the library not relevant to our paper have been removed.
+See the `bnn_priors` github for the original version.

-All the experiments needed to reproduce Figure 4 can be run using the `run_mnist.sh` and `run_cifar10.sh`  scripts in this directory.
+All the experiments needed to reproduce Figure 4 of our paper can be run using the `run_mnist.sh` and `run_cifar10.sh`  scripts in this directory.
 These will run both the MCMC and the evaluation of the resulting samples.
 Make sure the `repo_dir` variable is set to the absolute path to the `bnn_data_aug/` directory, and `python_exec` points to a python executable in an environment with the necessary dependencies installed.

-#### Dependencies
+## Dependencies

 Use the `requirements.txt` in this directory.

-#### Outputs
+## Outputs

 The output, including model samples, diagnostics and evaluation results, will be written to the subdirectory `bnn_data_aug/results/<dataset_name>/<date>/<run_id>`.
 Where `run_id` is an automatically generated integer.

-#### Dataset Names
+## Experiment Configs

 The runs for Figure 4 require only the `data` and `extra_args` variables in `run_*.sh` to be altered.
 Different augmentation averaging schemes can be specified through the `data` variable.
 The configurations should be set as follows: